 Those after wind-in-the-hair thrills should consider the V12 Vantage S Roadster convertible, which is about £10,000 more expensive than the coupe.
 While the Roadster isn’t quite as good to drive as the coupe, for those lucky enough to be able to afford one, a convertible V12-engined Aston Martin holds its own unique charm.

 V12 engines are rarely cheap to run

 A car as exclusive and fast as this will never be cheap to run, so brace yourself for high fuel, repair and servicing costs.
-A 10,000 mile service will cost around £800, while combined fuel economy of 17mpg means regular stops at the pumps.
-Good news is that Aston Martins are always in demand and hold their value well, particularly for the highly desirable V12 Vantage.
+A 10,000-mile service will cost around £800, while fuel economy of 19.2mpg means regular stops at the pumps.
+CO2 emissions are high enough to put the car in the top tax bracket for an annual bill of £515.
+The good news is that Aston Martins are always in demand on the used market and so hold their value well – particularly the highly desirable V12 Vantage.

 Interior & comfort

 Competent over long distances